Healthcare and Insurance

 Valencia is one of the most popular regions in Spain for expats due to its wonderful climate, beautiful coastal and inland areas, excellent flight links, delicious food and wine, and low property prices.

-According to Valencia City Hall Statistics Office, in 2019 there were over 100,000 non-Spanish nationals living in the city, representing about 13% of the metropolitan population.
-In 2020, it was ranked the best city in the world for expats in a study of more than 66 global destinations.
+According to Valencia City Hall Statistics Office, in 2023 there were over 130,000 non-Spanish nationals living in the city, representing about 16% of the metropolitan population, up from 13% just a few years before.
+In 2023, it was ranked the third best city in the world for expats in a study of 49 global destinations.

 NEED ADVICE?